flybywiresim/aircraft/README.md

 Preview of APU and DOOR ECAM pages: https://www.youtube.com/watch?v=rLaVK3nNCXc

 ## About
-The FS2020 A32NX Project is a community driven open source project to create a free Airbus A320neo in the latest Microsoft Flight Simulator that is as close to reality as possible.
-It is an open source project and aims to enhance FS2020's default A320neo by improving the systems depth and functionality to bring it up to payware-level, and releasing it to the community for free, even perhaps making variants of the family (e.g. a319, a321).
+The FS2020 A32NX Project is a community-driven open source project to create a free Airbus A320neo in the latest Microsoft Flight Simulator that is as close to reality as possible.
+It is an open-source project and aims to enhance FS2020's default A320neo by improving the systems depth and functionality to bring it up to payware-level, and releasing it to the community for free, even perhaps making variants of the family (e.g. a319, a321).

 Central Repository: https://github.com/wpine215/msfs-a320neo